 [YES YOU SEND ONE TOO MY GOD PLEASE HELP]

-On the bright side of all of this, it’s probably conclusive proof for our campaign to seize the Browns from Lerner’s clammy clutches through eminent domain proceedings, and this will help, too: Memories of Akron native Dante “Gluefingers” Lavelli, Hall of Fame Browns receiver who passed away last Tuesday at the age of 85 via Bob Dolgan in the Plain Dealer:
+On the bright side, it’s probably dispositive proof for our campaign to seize the Browns from Lerner’s clammy clutches through eminent domain proceedings, and this will help, too: Memories of Dante “Gluefingers” Lavelli, Hall of Fame Browns receiver who passed away last Tuesday at the age of 85 via Bob Dolgan in the Plain Dealer:

 “Lavelli was the Browns’ starting right end for 11 years, from 1946 until his retirement following the 1956 season.
 He caught 386 passes for 6,488 yards in the AAFC and the NFL, ranking second in club history in both departments to Ozzie Newsome.
 Lavelli’s 62 touchdown catches place him second to Gary Collins.